Ria424/developers-animatesdk-docs/FontItem_object/FontItem_summary.md

 #### Description

-The fontItem object is a subclass of the Item object (see [Item object](../Item_object/Item_summary.md)).
+The FontItem object is a subclass of the Item object (see [Item object](../Item_object/Item_summary.md)).

 #### Property summary

-In addition to the Item object properties, the following properties are available for the fontItem object:
+In addition to the Item object properties, the following properties are available for the FontItem object:

 | **Property** | **Description** |
 | --- | --- |